-Breastfeeding mothers and nursing parents often want to know what effect drinking alcohol could have on their babies.
+Parents often want to know what effect drinking alcohol could have on their nursing babies.

 Occasional drinking while breastfeeding has not been shown to have any negative effects on breastfeeding babies.